Norma Foley

-Norma Foley (born 1970) is an Irish Fianna Fáil politician who has served as Minister for Education since June 2020.
+Norma Foley (born 1970) is an Irish Fianna Fáil politician who has served as Minister for Children, Disability and Equality since January 2025.
+She previously served as Minister for Education from 2020 to 2025.
 She has been a Teachta Dála (TD) for Kerry since 2020.

 Local politics

 Foley was previously a member of Kerry County Council for the Tralee local electoral area, serving from 1994 until her election to the Dáil in 2020.
 She also served as a member of Tralee Urban District Council until its abolition in 2014.

-Parliamentary career
+Dáil Éireann

 After failing in her bid to secure a nomination as a general election candidate in Kerry North in 2002, Foley was added to the Fianna Fáil ticket as Tom McEllistrim's running mate in the same constituency in 2007.
-She polled 4,937 first preference votes and finished fifth overall in the three-set constituency after being eliminated on the third count.
+She polled 4,937 first preference votes and finished fifth overall in the three-seat constituency after being eliminated on the third count.

 Foley again failed in her bid to secure a nomination as a general election candidate in 2016, but was a late addition to the ticket as a third Fianna Fáil candidate in the Kerry constituency in advance of the 2020 general election.
-She polled 6,856 first preference votes and secured the fifth and final seat at the expense of the her party colleague John Brassil on the eighth count.
+She polled 6,856 first preference votes and secured the fifth and final seat at the expense of her party colleague John Brassil on the eighth count.
 Johnnie Wall was co-opted to Foley's seat on Kerry County Council following her election to the Dáil.
 On her first day in the Dáil, Foley proposed her party leader Micheál Martin in his successful bid to become Taoiseach.

+At the 2024 general election, Foley was re-elected to the Dáil.